-Contact Sabina Khantimirova at skhantim@nyit.edu for more information.
+Contact the English Language Institute at eli@nyit.edu or 646.273.6135 for more information.

 Each student will take a placement test(s) with the English Language Institute to determine the appropriate skill level.

 Apply now

 Intensive English

 The English Language Institute (ELI) offers intensive classes for all learners of English, including basic beginners and pathways to academic program.
 The core curriculum consists of six hours of listening and speaking, six hours of reading and writing, and three hours of grammar every week throughout the semester.
 Students choose a three hour per week elective with a special focus on academic, social, or cultural contexts.
 Placement into one of the five levels is determined by a student's individual score on admissible English placement exams.
 Subsequently, continued placement and advancement within the program is based on successful completion of a level.
 The ELI semester follows the NYIT academic calendar for 15 weeks in the fall and spring and eight weeks in the summer.